-History is easily forgotten, yet everything we are today is because of it.
-Iran and our relationship with that country is a good example.
-Not many people from the West visit Iran these days, but not long ago quite a few were – and were welcomed by Iran.
+Not many people from the West visit Iran these days, but not long ago quite a few of us were – and were warmly welcomed by Iran.
 Even though women entering the country had to be covered in either a long coat called a manteau, plus head scarf, or a chador from top of head to foot, they felt that the experience was worth the nuisance.
 And, at least, nobody knew what they wore underneath – if anything.
 (It can be very hot in Iran.)

 Riding into Tehran from the airport, Westerners often were surprised to see that perhaps half of the drivers in cars were women.
 Women even were cab drivers (for female customers).
 “More than fifty percent of college graduates are women,” Iranians often boast.
 “And more than half of the doctors.”
 Westerners also discovered that every hotel room provided a Koran, a prayer rug, and a small prayer stone on which to place the forehead while praying, and on every room ceiling an arrow indicated the direction of Mecca.